-EU Council votes unanimously for mica legislation
+EU Council votes unanimously for MiCA legislation

 Transparenz: Redaktionell erstellt und geprüft.